herb1999/FDR/README.md

 Contributions are welcome!
 Please open an issue or submit a PR.

 ## 📧 Contact
-For questions, please contact: fdr.fscil@gmail.com
+For questions, please contact: zongyao.xue@vipl.ict.ac.cn